petertseng/adventofcode-rb-2023/README.md

   I thus tried to implement it myself
   (remembering to handle a number occurring twice in a line), but got it wrong in cases where a line contains both a number and a substring of that same number (81...8).
+* Day 06 (Wait For It):
+  I selected times between 0..7 instead of 0..t for some reason (because that was the time range of the example's first race) so I wasn't even getting the right answer on the full example.
+  Very careless.

 # Posting schedule and policy